Cisco ACI

 Kubernetes Networking 101

-Kubernetes is not just interested in the deployment phase and works across the entire operational model – scheduling, updating, maintenance, and scaling.
+Kubernetes is not just interested in the deployment phase but works across the entire operational model—scheduling, updating, maintenance, and scaling.
 Unlike orchestration systems, it actively ensures the state matches the user’s requirements.
-Kubernetes is involved in monitoring and healing if something goes wrong.
+Kubernetes is also involved in monitoring and healing if something goes wrong.

 The team at Google refers to this as a flight control mechanism.
-It provides the cluster and the decoupling between.
+It provides the cluster and the decoupling between it.
 The application containers view the world as a sea of computing, an entirely homogenous (similar kind) cluster.
 Every machine you create in your fleet looks the same.
-There is the complete decoupling of the application from low-level computing.
+The application is completely decoupled from low-level computing.

 This does not mean that the application components can be spread randomly.
 For example, some application components require the same host.
-But it is no longer the user’s job to select the hosts.
+However, selecting the hosts is no longer the user’s job.
 Kubernetes provides an abstracted layer over the infrastructure, allowing this type of management.

 The scheduling of containers is on a homogenous pool of resources.
 The VM disappears, and you think about resources such as CPU and RAM.
 Everything else, like location, disappears.